Every state’s favourite fast food chain: the ultimate list

 LittleRockFlyingFish/Facebook

 Head to Flying Fish to feast on some of the best fried seafood around.
-Arkansas staples like fried catfish, BBQ shrimp, deep-fried oysters and hush puppies are all popular here, as well as house specialties such as Hula Poppers – jalapeño peppers stuffed with cheese and shrimp, and wrapped in bacon.
-You can eat in the cafeteria-style restaurant or take out.
-The eatery also has 10 branches across Texas.
+Arkansas staples like fried catfish, barbecue shrimp, deep-fried oysters, and hush puppies are all popular here, as well as house specialties such as Hula Poppers – jalapeño peppers stuffed with cheese and shrimp, and wrapped in bacon.
+You can eat in the cafeteria-style restaurant or get your food to go.
+The eatery also has eight branches across Texas, and one in Tennessee.

 California: Kogi Korean BBQ, various locations

 Choosing the finest fast food place in a state as diverse as California is a tall order.
 So, considering LA is famous for both tacos and Korean food, our pick is a mix of the two.
-Kogi Korean BBQ, co-founded by chef Roy Choi, has a fleet of five wildly popular food trucks that stop at various locations depending on the day.
-Fans give glowing reviews of the kimchi quesadillas, Kogi hot dogs, and the signature tacos, which come filled with tender gochujang-infused pork belly, butt, and shoulder.
+Kogi Korean BBQ, co-founded by chef Roy Choi, has a fleet of wildly popular food trucks that stop at various locations depending on the day.
+Fans love the kimchi quesadillas, Kogi hot dogs, and the signature tacos, which come filled with tender gochujang-infused pork belly, butt, and shoulder.

 Colorado: Beau Jo’s, various locations

-Founded in Idaho Springs in 1973, Beau Jo's pioneered what's today known as Colorado-style ‘mountain pizza’, a type of pizza pie with a distinctive thick, honey-sweetened crust that creates a barrier to hold in the mountain of toppings.
+Founded in Idaho Springs in 1973, Beau Jo's pioneered what's known today as Colorado-style ‘mountain pizza,' a type of pizza with a thick, honey-sweetened crust that creates the perfect barrier to hold in an abundance of toppings.
 These huge pizzas are sold by the pound, and one could easily feed a family.
-Piled high with homemade pizza sauce, salami, meatballs, bacon, Italian sausage, and mozzarella, The Motherlode is one of the most popular choices.
-There are six Beau Jo's branches around Colorado.
+Piled high with house-made pizza sauce, salami, meatballs, bacon, Italian sausage, and mozzarella, The Motherlode is one of the most popular choices.
+There are seven Beau Jo's branches around Colorado.

 Connecticut: Dogtown, Milford

-Dogtown is loved by Milford locals thanks to the speedy service, top-quality ingredients and wide range of dogs and toppings available.
-Diners can either get a ‘freestyle’ hot dog and customize it with their choice of extras or leave it to the pros and grab a ‘tricked out’ dog from the specialty menu, which features hearty options such as the chili, bacon and coleslaw–topped Mongo.
-On the side, go for crispy tater tots loaded with blue cheese, buffalo sauce and scallions.
+Dogtown is loved by Milford locals thanks to its speedy service, top-quality ingredients, and wide range of dogs and toppings.
+Diners can either get a ‘freestyle’ hot dog and customize it with their choice of extras, or leave it to the pros and grab a ‘tricked out’ dog from the specialty menu, which features hearty options such as the chili, bacon, and coleslaw–topped Mongo.
+On the side, go for crispy tater tots loaded with blue cheese, Buffalo sauce, and scallions.

 LettiesKitchenDE/Facebook